 National Physicians Cooperative: Responsibilities, Benefits, and Membership

 The National Physicians Cooperative (NPC) provides access to human ovarian tissue and a collaborative forum for the exchange of ideas, clinical research methods, and technologies in order to drive breakthroughs in basic reproductive physiology that will be translated directly to clinical medicine.
 The NPC is currently comprised of 4 core institutions and over 50 allied health care centers across the country.

-Dr. Pavone, the NPC Clinical Co-Director of Reproductive Endocrinology, is an Assistant Professor of Obstetrics and Gynecology and director of the Reproductive Tissue Bank (RTB) at Northwestern University.
+Dr. Pavone, the Clinical Director of the NPC, is an Assistant Professor of Obstetrics and Gynecology and director of the Reproductive Tissue Bank (RTB) at Northwestern University.
 As a physician-scientist Dr. Pavone conducts both basic and clinical research in the field of women’s health, including fertility preservation and infertility.
 She provides clinical direction for the NPC from the interest of reproductive endocrinology and guidance to sites about enrollment and regulatory affairs.
 Dr. Pavone also directs processes and standards for maintenance, transport, and referral of tissue.

 National Physicians Cooperative Membership